explorable-viz/esop2025/ESOP-revision-plan.md

     solution.
 And perhaps "explore relationship to data" rather than "explore detail".
 - [ ] "our system uses an operator ▽_G": integrate into the explanation of the scenario (or just omit).
 The subscript G is not short for graph; it's a metavariable (so probably doesn't belong at all in this section).
+- [ ] [Linked inputs] "Additionally, our system will apply ▽_G": under what circumstances?
+Needs to be clearer/better motivated.
+- [ ] [Linked outputs] Also needs better motivation.

 ### Contextualising our work